AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 			coshProperty,
 			tanhProperty
 		},
-		QiTypeCode = QiTypeCode.Object
+		SdsTypeCode = SdsTypeCode.Object
 	};

-Finally, the new QiType object is submitted to the Qi Service:
+Finally, the new SdsType object is submitted to the Sds Service:

 .. code:: cs